ssmirr/appdev-chapters/active-record.md

 Contact.where({ :last_name => "Mouse" }).where.not({ :first_name => "Mickey" })
 ```

-You chain `.not` directly after `.where` and it accepts all the same arguments as `.where`, but the result set is all of the records in the original collection _except_ the ones that match the criteria.
+You tack `where.not` on to a collection and it accepts all the same arguments as `.where`, but the result set is all of the records in the original collection _except_ the ones that match the criteria.

 ### Where is everything